Less than $5 Middle School Social Studies & History Google Apps

 By Creative Primary Literacy

-A Google Forms close reading activity with comprehension and grammar questions followed by an extension task about the former U.S. President, Harry Truman.
+A Google Forms close reading passage with comprehension and grammar questions followed by an extension task that gives an overview of Ancient Persia.
 The NO PREP informational text activity is ideal for distance learning and perfect for students in fifth grade or sixth grade.
-The resource, which also comes in PDF format, allows students to learn key facts about the famous president whilst working on their comprehension skills.
+The resource, which also comes in PDF format, allows students to learn key facts about the Ancient Persian Empire whilst working on their comprehension skills.

 Included in this resource: